nepsdotin/git-tutorial/README.md

 #### Welcome To Git Tutorial

-These are the course content that were using in a git workshop conducted by me.
+These are the course content that were used in a git workshop conducted by me.

-### You can read it
+##### You can read it

 [http://nepsdotin.github.io/git-tutorial/site/](http://nepsdotin.github.io/git-tutorial/site/)